kermitt2/grobid-example/Readme.md

 Extracting the citations of all the PDF files in a given repertory and outputting the result in BibTeX files `.bib`:

 > mvn exec:exec -Pprocess_citation_bibtex -Dpdf=src/test/resources/pdf/ -Dbib=src/test/resources/bib/

+If you would like to run GROBID with consolidation thanks to CrossRef DOI service, add the following parameter (be sure to indicate your CrossRef account credentials in the GROBID main project file grobid/grobid-home/config/grobid.properties):

+> mvn exec:exec -Pprocess_citation_bibtex -Dpdf=src/test/resources/pdf/ -Dbib=src/test/resources/bib/ -Dconsolidation=true

 We describe below how Grobid is used in this example project.
 You can use this project as a skeleton to implement your own Grobid process or as an illustration to use Grobid in an existing/new project.